 National daily Covid-19 case numbers confirmed

-THE HEALTH Protection Surveillance Centre has been notified of 3,428 confirmed cases of Covid-19 this Sunday afternoon.
+THE Health Protection Surveillance Centre has today been notified of 3,161 confirmed cases of Covid-19.

-It is a small drop on the figure of 3,685 reported on Saturday.

-As of 8am this Sunday, 478 Covid-19 patients are hospitalised, of which 75 are in ICU.
-On Saturday morning, there were 444 Covid-19 patients in hospital with 74 in intensive care.
+And as of 8am today, 498 Covid-19 patients are hospitalised, of whom 78 are in ICU.

-Longford council chiefs lost €70k a month from paid parking during Covid crisis

-A dramatic fall off in paid parking returns hit Longford County Council to the tune of €70,000 a month, new figures show.
+Commenting on the latest figures, Dr Tony Holohan, Chief Medical Officer, Department of Health said:

+"I encourage anyone who has yet to be vaccinated to come forward for vaccination.
+It is not too late to become part of our vaccinated pool of people and your participation in the COVID-19 vaccine programme will be welcomed.

 Subscribe or register today to discover more from DonegalLive.ie